 Dynamic loads cases are included in the default load combination installed with the program.
 This was a feature enhancement in v14.05.03.
 See following web page for release notes: RAM SS v14.05.03 Release Notes

 In previous versions of programs, dynamic load cases were not included in the load combination templates.
 In these versions, you can create load combinations with dynamic load cases using the custom load combinations dialog.
 You may find it helpful to first generate load combinations with the templates using equivalent lateral force seismic load cases (E) and then modify the load combinations to use the dynamic load case (Dyn) by changing E to Dyn.
 You can also copy and paste load combinations from another load combination dialog or text document into the custom load combination dialog or create a custom load combination template to include the dynamic load cases.

 Experts have recommended using a SRSS combination of two orthogonal response spectra analyses to determine the critical forces in a dynamic analysis (see reference below).
 This method is not implemented in the current version of RAM Structural System.
-You will need to use load combinations to account for this code requirement.
+You will need to use custom load combinations that include the dynamic loads in each direction with appropriate load factors to account for this code requirement.

 “A Clarification of the Orthogonal Effects in a Three-Dimensional Seismic Analysis,” E.L.
 Wilson, I. Suharwardy, and A. Habibullah, EERI Earthquake Spectra, Vol. 11, No. 4, Nov.
 1995.

 The program interpolates acceleration values from the user provided table, but it does not extrapolate acceleration values past the last data point.
 It's critical that the last period value in the table is longer than the first mode shape to get accurate results.